 Does it seem odd that if a parent and child share a fairly exact 50% that there could be such a range of shared DNA seen between grandparents and grandchildren?

-The reason behind this is because when your child passed down his or her DNA to your grandchild, 50% of their DNA was randomly selected to give to the grandchild.
+The reason behind this is due to the way that DNA is passed down from parent to child.
+When your child passed down his or her DNA to your grandchild, 50% of their DNA was randomly selected to give to the grandchild.

-Since your child shares an equal amount of DNA with both you and their other parent, some DNA from each of you (the grandparents) was passed down to the next generation.
+Since your child, the parent of your grandchild, shares an equal amount of DNA with both you and their other parent, some – yet not all – DNA from each of you (the grandparents) was passed down to the next generation.

-So, a grandchild doesn’t share the same amount of DNA with all of their grandparents?
+Does a grandchild share the same DNA with all grandparents?

 As you might have guessed, since a child inherits 50% of their parent’s DNA and the DNA is randomly selected, sometimes the grandchild shares slightly more DNA with one grandparent than the other.